lukepulaski/lukepulaski.github.io/README.md

 # Undergraduate Work

+This section highlights a few of the papers, coding projects, and other work from my time as an undergraduate at UVM.
+If you are interested in learning more about some of my undergrad projects, I would highly recommend checking out my Undergraduate Research Assistantship work as well as the work pertaining to my Honors College thesis.
+I've additionally posted a term paper from my Health Economics course as well as some older projects from computer programming courses I took as an underclassman.

 The highlights of my undergradute coursework at UVM included:
 - ECON 3500: Econometrics & Applications
 - ECON 4200: Economics of Regulation